Set Yourself Apart with the Skills to Prevent, Detect, and Investigate Fraud

 Suzanne Lynch, M.S., has global experience in risk analysis and fraud control development and investigations in the financial services industry.
 She has held fraud management positions at MasterCard Worldwide, Goldman Sachs, and Comerica Bank.

 In these positions, she was responsible for overseeing electronic banking fraud and implementing fraud control procedures.

 Lynch also conducted fraud operations reviews on banks to determine the levels of existing fraud controls, global fraud investigations, and third-party processing system risk controls.

 Lynch has led training sessions on fraud detection and investigations for global law enforcement groups and financial institutions throughout the world.
 She also consults for fraud detection software companies in the New York City area.
-At Utica College, Lynch developed and enhanced course materials and created specific courses for both graduate and undergraduate financial crime programs.
+At Utica University, Lynch developed and enhanced course materials and created specific courses for both graduate and undergraduate financial crime programs.
 She served as the lead academic for the program’s new prevention and detection concentration and the redesign of the undergraduate online certificate program—adding courses that enhance relevancy to the investigation of financial crime.